handsontable/handsontable/docs/next/guides/integrate-with-angular/angular-modules.md

 [[toc]]

-To reduce Handsontable's impact on the size of your Angular app, import only the [modules](@/guides/building-and-tooling/modules.md) that you actually use.
+Import just the modules that you actually need, to reduce Handsontable's impact on the size of your Angular app.

 ## Use modules in Angular